-Shinybow SB-2840 This is the best generic RGB-to-YPbPr converter available today!
+Shinybow SB-2840 This is a great converter, but the recent release of the much cheaper RetroTINK products has bumped it to second in line.
 It was tested and verified on an oscilloscope and it works with 240p, 480i and 480p.

 CSY-2100 & Clones I tested both a CSY-2100 SCART to Y-U-V converter and a clone system (the clones look similar to the one in the upper left picture, but have the screws on the sides, not front.
 The original CSY-2100 seemed to work well, however they’re expensive and hard to find.

 I didn’t have as good results with the clone’s though; I had to tweak the tuning POT’s before it looked right, which should never be necessary with analog video.
 Here’s the POT’s I tweaked, but YouTube user Billkwando also has a good video about it: